Sample Answer

 Leadership Decision-Making Styles

-In Chapter 8 of the course text, pages 520-533 discuss at length leadership decision-making styles.
+Chapter 8 of the course text, pages 520-533, discuss leadership decision-making styles at length.
 Based on the information presented, which leadership decision-making style do you believe would allow for more ethical decisions:

 Leadership Decision Making Styles